-Step 1- Obtaining an approximated input EEG matrix In this preprocessing step, filtering was performed applying the Singular Value Decomposition (SVD), which is based on the eigenvalues decomposition [7,8].
+Step 1- Filtering the input EEG data

+In this preprocessing step, filtering was performed applying the Singular Value Decomposition (SVD), which is based on the eigenvalues decomposition [7,8].
 The larger singular values were retained (in this case the first five were deemed sufficient for the analysis), so a better approximation is obtained, or equivalently, more information is contained in that approximation and the other values are set to zero, thus a new matrix was created.
 The approximated matrix, containing less noise was used in the subsequent steps.
 This implementation concluded the filtering preprocessing step.

-Step 2- Applying different parameters to the EEG data
+Step 2- Assessment of the EEG Nonlinear Dynamics